 Arachnophobia isn't an entirely uncommon phobia, and for good reason - spider bites can kill.
 Yet, most spiders pose little threat to people, if any at all.
-And, thankfully, most local insects are relatively harmless.
+And, thankfully, most local creepy crawlies are relatively harmless.

-Vancouver Is Awesome spoke to Erinn Lisso, Outreach Coordinator, Victoria Bug Zoo, about which bugs she thinks pose the greatest threat to people in British Columbia.
+Vancouver Is Awesome spoke to Erinn Lisso, Outreach Coordinator, Victoria Bug Zoo, about which bugs and spiders she thinks pose the greatest threat to people in British Columbia.

 "Most of the insects in B.C. are relatively harmless," she assures.
 "While some of them may bite and possibly leave a mark, they aren't going to cause any significant issues."

 Lisso adds that other bugs, even nightmarish-looking ones, tend to appear more harmful than they actually are.